leeyadong/IFNet/README.md

 python test.py
 ```

+## Acknowledgments
+Special thanks to the incredible [DelburGAN](https://github.com/KupynOrest/DeblurGAN) repository, which was the foundation for the training framework in this repository.

 ## Citing
 If you find this code useful for your research, please consider citing the following paper:
 ```